To Understand Red Squirrels, Grey Squirrels & Black Squirrels Too

 The western gray squirrel is an exception as it tries hard to avoid humans.

-Other types of squirrels live in our cities, towns and beside our country homes.
+Other types of squirrels live in our cities, towns, and besides our country homes.

 And they will not refuse these gifts of life we provide even though they are given unintentionally!